 6.6.1 There are either significant heritage assets retaining historic significance or a demonstrable potential for the presence of archaeologically significant deposits within the zone.
-PPS5 Policy HE6.1 states that in order to determine the significance of heritage assets affected by a proposed development in this zone PPS 5 Policy HE6 requires that a Heritage Statement be prepared as part of the Design & Access statement.
+NPPF para.
+128 states that the local planning authority (LPA) "should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting" (e.g. Heritage Statement)88.
 This document should be proportionate to the importance of the heritage asset/s and the size of the application.
 As a minimum the Historic Environment Record (HER) should be consulted; where more significant or complex heritage assets are concerned then the developer may need to prepare a desk-based assessment or possibly undertake archaeological evaluation to inform the LPA and their archaeological advisor.
-For more advice the applicant should contact the Cultural Heritage Team at Staffordshire County Council.
+For more advice the applicant should contact the Historic Environment Team at Staffordshire County Council.